angular/angular/adev/src/content/guide/ngmodules/faq.md

 In modern JavaScript, every file is a module (see the [Modules](https://exploringjs.com/es6/ch_modules.html) page of the Exploring ES6 website).
 Within each file you write an `export` statement to make parts of the module public.

-An Angular NgModule is a class with the `@NgModule` decorator &mdash;JavaScript modules don't have to have the `@NgModule` decorator.
+An Angular NgModule is a class with the `@NgModule` decorator —JavaScript modules don't have to have the `@NgModule` decorator.
 Angular's `NgModule` has `imports` and `exports` and they serve a similar purpose.

 You *import* other NgModules so you can use their exported classes in component templates.